patrickbwarren/python3-HNC-solver/README.md

 planner [flag](https://www.fftw.org/fftw3_doc/Planner-Flags.html).
-This may make a difference in the end, but timing tests indicate that with a power of two as used here, it takes much longer for FFTW to find an optimized plan, than it does if it just uses a simple heuristic implied by `FFTW_ESTIMATE`.
+This may make a difference in the end, but timing tests indicate that with a power of two as used here, it takes much longer for FFTW to find an optimized plan, than it does if it just uses the simple heuristic implied by `FFTW_ESTIMATE`.
 Obviously some further investigations could be undertaken into this aspect.

-The TL;DR take-home message is _use a power of two_ for the `ng` parameter in the code!
+The TL;DR take-home message here is _use a power of two_ for the `ng` parameter in the code!

 ### Copying